shivamzaz/HIdden-markov-model/README.md

 Overview
 ============
 A project that trains a Hidden Markov Model over a dataset of rap song lyrics.
 You can generate a rap using a single word as the starting point.
-This the code for 'Generate Rap Lyrics' on [Youtube](https://youtu.be/yE0dcDNRZjw)

 Dependencies
 ============